 Two years at community college served to develop my passion toward sports, but did not alter my feelings toward reading and writing.
 I graduated and headed north to attend Western Washington University, excited to move closer to the slopes.
 My six roommates always talked about the amazing books they had read, and suddenly, I found myself jealous of their experiences in literature that I had deliberately missed out on.
 My spare time was slowly taken over by paperbacks.
 It was only a matter of time before I became addicted to hardcovers.
 I traveled with Frodo as he struggled with the ring, I went to school with Harry Potter as he grew into the chosen one, and I walked with Scout as she experienced hard life in the South.

-Now, at the age of thirty-four, and hundreds of books later, my wife, daughter, and I reside in Bellevue, Washington, where I teach fourth graders.
+Now, at the age of thirty-seven, and hundreds of books later, my wife, daughter, and I reside in Olympia, Washington, where I teach third graders.